jumaallan/dev-fest-2019/README.md

 This goes without saying, much help from:

-* @wangerekaharun [Harun Wangereka](https://github.com/wangerekaharun), Android Developer @ Apps:Lab - help with many things along the way
+* :camel: @wangerekaharun [Harun Wangereka](https://github.com/wangerekaharun), Android Developer @ Apps:Lab - help with many things along the way

-* @JabezNzomo99 [Jabez Nzomo](https://github.com/JabezNzomo99), a student and an Android Maestro - helping with writing tests for this codebase.
+* :camel: @JabezNzomo99 [Jabez Nzomo](https://github.com/JabezNzomo99), a student and an Android Maestro - helping with writing tests for this codebase.

-The code is open for external contributions and PRs!
+The code is open for external contributions and PRs! :rocket:

 ### Background